-It is not anticipated that Carson City will reach its Master Plan buildout population of 75,000-80,000 for another 30-50 years, though growth trends will continue to be monitored.
-It would take approximately 8,000-10,000 additional dwelling units for Carson City to reach that buildout population.
-There are approximately 23,500 residential units in Carson City currently.
+It is not anticipated that Carson City will reach its Master Plan buildout population of 75,000-80,000 for another 30-50+ years, though growth trends will continue to be monitored.
 The projected buildout population of 75,000-80,000 identified in the Master Plan is based on the land use capacity provided by vacant land and infill projects and the availability of water to accommodate growth within the City.